Muller-bit/Blockchain_Basics/Blockchain_Basic/notes/blockchain_architecture.md

 - Most of the the attacks in theory it looks possible but in real world its difficult because its take alot to attack than to steal !
 - To attack BTC we need Billions woth of Energy and For ETH Billion dollar worth of ETH.
 - The system is designed being honest is more profitable than cheating.

+## Hard Forks
+- How does ETH protocol ugrade and the hard fork
+- Community aggrees ,
+- The ETH merge upgrade
+- The London Upgrade - Introduced the type 2 txn difilationary - fee burning mechanism and restructure the gas fees
+- The cancun upgrade - scalabiltiy and L2s

+## DAO Fork in 2016

+- ETH hard forked to ETH classic after 160 million dollar hack of DAO

+## EIP (Ethereum improvment proposal)